jo3-l/blog/content/posts/llms-and-swe.md

 ## Tutorials for Claude, Codex, etc.

-This section is about actually figuring out, mechanically, how to get started with your coding harness of choice (how it works, what the commands do, what the key terminology is.)
+This section is about actually figuring out, mechanically, how to get started with your coding harness of choice (how it works, what the commands do, what the key terminology is).
 Unfortunately I have not found a good introductory tutorial that is human-written... so there is some slop in this section, albeit somewhat useful slop.

 - ["How to Build an Agent", Thorsten Ball](https://ampcode.com/notes/how-to-build-an-agent)
   - Not slop.
-Really great blog that shows the inner workings of an agentic coding harness (i.e., how you go from something like the original ChatGPT to something that can edit files and so on.)
+Really great blog that shows the inner workings of an agentic coding harness (i.e., how you go from something like the original ChatGPT to something that can edit files and so on).
-  - It helped me build a better mental model for what `Claude|Codex|...` do under the hood, and why it's important to keep threads short when possible (to avoid quadratic scaling.)
+  - It helped me build a better mental model for what `Claude|Codex|...` do under the hood, and why it's important to keep threads short when possible (to avoid quadratic scaling).
 Also just plain interesting.
 You should have an idea of what your tools know under the hood.
 - ["Agentic Engineering Patterns", Simon Willison](https://simonwillison.net/guides/agentic-engineering-patterns/)
   - Not slop.
 That said, it's not a tutorial per se and hence doesn't fit perfectly in this section.
 But it has some useful content.
 - ["How I Use Every Claude Code Feature", Shrivu Shankar](https://blog.sshh.io/p/how-i-use-every-claude-code-feature)